 Conflict of Interest Questionnaire

-Chapter 176 of the Texas Local Government Code requires vendors and consultants contracting or seeking to contract with H-GAC to file a conflict of interest questionnaire (CIQ) if they have an employment or other business relationship with an H-GAC officer or an officer’s close family member.
-H-GAC officers include its Board of Directors and Executive Director.
+Chapter 176 of the Texas Local Government Code requires contractors contracting or seeking to contract with H-GAC to file a conflict-of-interest questionnaire (CIQ) if they have an employment or other business relationship with an H-GAC officer or an officer's close family member.
+H-GAC officers include its Board of Directors and Executive Director, who are listed on the H-GAC website.

 Certificate of Interested Parties Form - Form 1295